tronprotocol/documentation/TRON_Development/TRON_Brochure_EN.md

 Tron adheres to the Google Protobuf protocol, which covers multiple aspects such as accounts, blocks and transfers.

-There are 3 types of accounts—basic account, asset release account and contract account—with the six properties of name, type, address, balance and related asset valid for every one of the three accounts.
+There are 3 types of accounts: basic account, asset release account, and contract account.
+Each of those three types has six properties: name, type, address, balance and related asset.

 A basic account can apply to be a witness, which possesses other attributes and parameters including voting statistics, public key, URL, history performance, etc.

 A block typically consists of several transactions and a blockheader, which is comprised of basic block information like timestamp, root of Merkle tree, parent hash, signature, to name just a few.

-There are eight categories of transaton contract: account creation contract, transfer contract, asset transfer contract, asset voting contract, witness voting contract, witness creation contract, asset issuance contract and deployment contract.
+There are eight categories of contract transaction: account creation contract, transfer contract, asset transfer contract, asset voting contract, witness voting contract, witness creation contract, asset issuance contract and deployment contract.

 Each transaction contains several TXInputs, TXOutputs and other properties.